-NLM delivers more than a trillion bytes of data to millions of users daily that helps researchers advance scientific discovery and accelerate its translation into new therapies; provides health practitioners with information that improves medical care and lowers its costs; and gives the public access to resources and tools that promote wellness and disease prevention.
+NLM delivers more than 50 trillion bytes of data to millions of users daily that helps researchers advance scientific discovery and accelerate its translation into new therapies; provides health practitioners with information that improves medical care and lowers its costs; and gives the public access to resources and tools that promote wellness and disease prevention.
 Every day, medical librarians across the nation use NLM services to assist clinicians, students, researchers, and the public in accessing information they need to save lives and improve health.
 Without NLM, our nation's medical libraries would be unable to provide the quality information services that our nation's health professionals, educators, researchers and patients increasingly need.

-NLM's data repositories and online integrated services such as GenBank, PubMed, and PubMed Central are revolutionizing medicine and ushering in an era of personalized medicine in which care is based on an individual's unique genetic profile.
+NLM's data repositories and online integrated services such as GenBank, Genetics Home Reference (GHR), PubMed, and PubMed Central are revolutionizing medicine and ushering in an era of personalized medicine in which care is based on an individual's unique genetic profile.
 GenBank is the definitive source of gene sequence information.
-PubMed, with more than 24 million citations to the biomedical literature, is the world's most heavily used source of bibliographic information.
-Approximately 765,000 new citations were added in FY15, and the database provided high quality medical information to about 2 million users each day.
-PubMed Central is NLM's digital archive which provides public access to the full-text versions of more than 3.3 million biomedical journal articles, including those produced by NIH-funded researchers.
-On a typical weekday more than one million users download 1.65 million full-text articles, including those submitted in compliance with the NIH Public Access Policy.
+More than 2.2 million users accessed consumer-level information about genetics from GHR which contains 2,649 summaries of genetic conditions, genes, gene families, and chromosomes.
+PubMed, with more than 25 million references to the biomedical literature, is the world's most heavily used source of bibliographic information.
+Approximately 806,000 new citations were added in FY16, and the database provided high quality medical information to more than 2 million users each day.
+PubMed Central is NLM's digital archive which provides public access to the full-text versions of more than 3.6 million biomedical journal articles, including those produced by NIH-funded researchers.
+On a typical weekday more than one million users download more than 2 million full-text articles, including those submitted in compliance with the NIH Public Access Policy.